Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ...
     ```

-Instead of downloading the Trava OpenJDK distribution file and copying it to the container, the Dockerfile script could include directly the download of the file (via `curl` for instance), but that would slow down the creation of the ACS image each time it is rebuilt.
+Instead of downloading the Trava OpenJDK distribution file and copying it to the container, the Dockerfile script could include directly the download of the file (via `curl` for instance), but that would slow down the creation of the Content Services image each time it is rebuilt.

-###### Creating a custom HotSwapAgent ACS docker image
+###### Creating a custom HotSwapAgent Content Services docker image

 Another alternative to avoid this time overhead, due to the installation of the Trava OpenJDK distribution, is to create a custom docker image that installs and sets that custom JDK up.

-A sample `Dockerfile` for that custom image for ACS 6.0 Community could be:
+A sample `Dockerfile` for that custom image for Content Services 6.0 Community could be:

 ```bash
 FROM alfresco/alfresco-content-repository-community:6.0.7-ga